bahmutov/bending-angular-rules/README.md

 takes the *current* scope as the parent scope, thus we can substitute new functionality into the existing application dynamically.

-Really useful library based on this principle is [ng-wedge][ng-wedge]: real time mock responses for a live application.
+Really useful library based on this principle is [ng-wedge][ng-wedge], it is a mock response utility for a live application.

 [ng-wedge]: https://github.com/bahmutov/ng-wedge